AFE Families Still Hospitalized

 First, if you have found yourself on this page we understand what you must be feeling and are here to help.
 Our goal is to help you better understand AFE and its physical and emotional impacts before returning home.

-Experiencing an amniotic fluid embolism is an unexpected and exceptionally traumatic event for everyone involved.
-Although each case of AFE and the recovery are unique, there are some helpful things you can do while a loved one is still hospitalized.
+Experiencing an AFE is an unexpected and traumatic event for everyone involved.
+There are some helpful things you can do while a loved one is hospitalized.
 Below are resources and recommendations to assist you while your loved one remains hospitalized.
 For more information about AFE, be sure to check out our Frequently Asked Questions.

 Helpful Steps and Information for the Hours and Days Following an AFE